MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 The new schedule will appear in the list of maintenance schedules and you can edit, disable, or delete a maintenance schedule from the list.
 This can be accomplished by selecting the schedule from the list and choosing the corresponding option from the **Tasks** pane.

-::: moniker range="sc-om-1807"
+::: moniker range= >"sc-om-1801"

 ## Create Maintenance Schedule in the Web console

 The following procedure describes how to create a maintenance schedule for selected monitored objects for a future date in the Web console.

 1. Open a web browser on any computer and enter `http://<web host>/OperationsManager`, where *web host* is the name of the computer hosting the web console.

 2. From the left pane in the Web console, click **Maintenance Schedules**.